Metropolitan Museum of Art#6 in Best Things To Do in New York City

 No museum in the United States is as celebrated as the Metropolitan Museum of Art.
 Spilling over with masterpieces from all over the world, including notable collections from Ancient Egypt and classical antiquity, "the Met" is an art experience unlike any other, and like much in New York, it's impossible to see all the museum has to offer in one day (or even two days, for that matter).
 If you've never been there, then you should definitely visit its permanent collections (the first floor's Greek and Roman art, Egyptian art and the second floor's Islamic art exhibits are especially popular with travelers).
-If you've already visited the Met a time or two, then plan your next trip around the bi-annual exhibits by the Costume Institute, or head to Cloisters, an offshoot museum of the Met that's dedicated to medieval Europe's art and architecture located in Fort Tyron Park.
+If you've already visited the Met a time or two, then plan your next trip around the semiannual exhibits by the Costume Institute, or head to The Met Cloisters, an offshoot museum that's dedicated to medieval Europe's art and architecture located in Fort Tyron Park.

 Travelers adore the Met, calling the facilites and artwork first-class.
 Many suggest consulting the museum's website to strategize what exhibits you'd like to see ahead of your visit to make the most of it.